 Palantir Technologies Inc. (PLTR) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had lost 12.47% over the past month.
-This has traded in line with the Business Services sector and lagged the S&P 500's loss of 9.09% in that time.
+Heading into today, shares of the company had gained 2.85% over the past month, outpacing the Business Services sector's loss of 11.24% and the S&P 500's loss of 8.19% in that time.

-Investors will be hoping for strength from Palantir Technologies Inc. as it approaches its next earnings release.
-On that day, Palantir Technologies Inc. is projected to report earnings of $0.01 per share, which would represent a year-over-year decline of 75%.
-Our most recent consensus estimate is calling for quarterly revenue of $474.58 million, up 21.02% from the year-ago period.
+Palantir Technologies Inc. will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Palantir Technologies Inc. to post earnings of $0.02 per share.
+This would mark a year-over-year decline of 50%.
+Meanwhile, our latest consensus estimate is calling for revenue of $474.58 million, up 21.02% from the prior-year quarter.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Palantir Technologies Inc. currently has a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Palantir Technologies Inc. is currently sporting a Zacks Rank of #5 (Strong Sell).

-Looking at its valuation, Palantir Technologies Inc. is holding a Forward P/E ratio of 245.67.
-For comparison, its industry has an average Forward P/E of 21.74, which means Palantir Technologies Inc. is trading at a premium to the group.
+Valuation is also important, so investors should note that Palantir Technologies Inc. has a Forward P/E ratio of 140.12 right now.
+This represents a premium compared to its industry's average Forward P/E of 23.16.

-Meanwhile, PLTR's PEG ratio is currently 7.95.
+Investors should also note that PLTR has a PEG ratio of 4.53 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Technology Services was holding an average PEG ratio of 1.8 at yesterday's closing price.
+PLTR's industry had an average PEG ratio of 1.82 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report